sebsto/amplify-ios-workshop/BOA332/README.md

 **October 10 2022**

-- Refactoring workshop instructions to take into account code modifications (sections 1-5)
+- Refactored workshop instructions to take into account code modifications (sections 1-5)
+- Refactored workshop instructions for Sign in with Apple (sections 1-6)

 **September 14 2022**